-- Type of EMS Agency- Aid or Ambulance
+- Type of EMS agency aid or ambulance

-- Level of service being provided- Basic Life Support (BLS), Intermediate Life Support (ILS), or Advanced Life Support (ALS)
+- Level of service being provided basic life support (BLS), intermediate life support (ILS), or advanced life support (ALS)

-- Geographic Area
+- Geographic area

-- Types of Calls- 911 and/or inter-facility transports
+- Types of calls 911 and/or inter-facility transports

 - Number and type of vehicles

-To ensure capture of additional information, the second part of VSSL's approach analyzed a sample of 22 EMS applications to provide a more in-depth analysis of EMS licensees.
+To ensure capture of additional information, VSSL then analyzed a sample of 22 EMS applications to provide a more in-depth analysis of EMS licensees.
 This analysis assisted the advisory group in better understanding the organizational structure, business practices and financing of EMS agencies.

 The findings of this study are discussed later in this report.
-The full report appears on the OIC ground ambulance surprise billing website.
+The full report and Advisory Group presentation appear on the OIC ground ambulance surprise billing website.